KefirControl/teapass-passwords/README.md

 ---
 ### Installation
-There's no installation required.
-Simply download latest release and use it in your terminal!
+There's no installation required!
+Download latest release, make it executable and use in your terminal!
 ### Usage
 Teapass works in format like this: `./teapass -l <LENGTH> -t <PASSWD_TYPE>`.